sejal-waman/supply_chain_management/README.md

 - json (enabled by default - don't turn it off)
 - [mysqlnd](http://php.net/manual/en/mysqlnd.install.php) if you plan to use MySQL
 - [libcurl](http://php.net/manual/en/curl.requirements.php) if you plan to use the HTTP\CURLRequest library

+#Supply Chain Management System#

+This Supply Chain Management System is designed to streamline vendor coordination, optimize database performance, and provide insightful reporting for key metrics.
+Built using HTML, CSS, JavaScript, Bootstrap, and the CodeIgniter Framework (PHP), this web application is tailored for farmers to sell their products online without incurring additional expenses such as transportation.

+#Key Features#

+1. Vendor Management Module

+Facilitates seamless communication and coordination between farmers and suppliers.

+Simplifies the onboarding process for suppliers and ensures transparency in operations.

+2. Database Optimization

+Enhanced query efficiency for faster system performance.

+Structured database schema for better data handling and storage.

+3. Reporting System

+Monitors critical metrics like sales, inventory, and vendor performance.

+Generates detailed reports for informed decision-making.

+4. Farmer-Centric Platform

+Allows farmers to list their products easily.

+Eliminates the need for intermediaries and reduces transportation costs.

+Provides an online marketplace for direct sales to buyers.

+#Technologies Used#

+Frontend: HTML, CSS, JavaScript, Bootstrap

+Backend: PHP (CodeIgniter Framework)

+Database: MySQL

+#Objective#

+The primary goal of this project is to empower farmers by providing them with a user-friendly platform to market their products without incurring additional costs, thus increasing their profitability and market reach.

+#Future Enhancements#

+Integration of payment gateways for seamless transactions.

+Advanced analytics for predicting demand and supply trends.

+Multilingual support for better accessibility.